orbs-network/orbs-notary-lib/README.md

 - The hash of the document to update
 - The status text to update to.
 This text must be part of the allowed status list

-It returns the txhash of the transaction which updated the status of the document
+It returns the txId of the transaction which updated the status of the document

 Currently, anyone who can send a transaction on the network will be able to update the status for any document, as long as the hash of the document is available.